Articles, Book Chapters & Visual Essays

 “Where There Is No Room For Fiction: Urban Demolition and the Politics of Looking in Postsocialist China,” in Capitalism and the Camera, Kevin Colman and Daniel James, eds.
 New York: Verso books, 2021, 209-225 (with 4 additional color plates).

 “Unreal Estate: Postsocialist China’s Dystopic Dreamscapes,” Postsocialist Landscapes: Real and Imaginary Spaces from Stalinstadt to Pyongyang, Thomas Lahusen and Schamma Schahadat, eds.
-Bielefeld: Transcript, forthcoming 2020.
+Bielefeld: Transcript, 2020, 305-320.

 “Ruins for Politics: Selling Industrial Heritage in Postsocialist China’s Rust Belt,” in Constructing Industrial Pasts, Stefan Berger, ed.
 Oxford: Berghahn Books, 2020, 251-269.